 Euripedes and Homer each only referred to a single Gorgon, Medusa.
-However, those myths which mention three women call them sisters, and say that the other two were punished simply because of Medusa’s transgressions.
-It was said that Sthenmo and Euryale tried to kill Perseus but could not find him due to the special helmet he wore.
+However, those myths which mention three women call them sisters and say that the other two were punished simply because of Medusa’s transgressions.
+It was said that Sthenmo and Euryale tried to kill Perseus but could not find him due to the special helmet he wore, Hades’ Helmet.

 Medusa was a beautiful young woman, a virgin priestess of the goddess Athena.
 She and her sisters were daughters of the primordial sea gods, Ceto and Phorcys.
 While her sisters were immortal gods themselves, Medusa was a mortal woman only.

-Medusa had promised to keep her chastity in honor of her deity, and took this vow seriously.
-However, according to multiple sources, she was a particularly beautiful woman and did not go unnoticed by the gods.
-Poseidon took special interest in her, and one day came down to Athena’s shrine and raped the poor woman.
-Athena, insulted that Medusa was no longer a virgin, punished her by turning her into a monster.
+Medusa had promised to keep her chastity in honor of her deity and took this vow seriously.
+However, according to multiple sources, she was a particularly beautiful woman and did not go unnoticed by the Greek gods.
+Poseidon took a special interest in her, and one day came down to Athena’s shrine and raped the poor woman.
+Athena was insulted that Medusa was no longer a virgin and punished her by turning her into a monster.
 For standing by their sibling, she did the same to the other two gorgons.